-The Oklahoma assessment methodology is found in two documents, including the Use Support Assessment Protocols (USAPs) in Oklahoma Administrative Code, Title 785, Chapter 46, "Implementation of Oklahoma's Water Quality Standards" and the state's CPP (OWRB 2020; ODEQ 2012).
-EPA concludes the Oklahoma assessment methodology is consistent with EPA's 1991 Guidance document and with the state of Oklahoma water quality standards.
-(USEPA 1991, OWRB 2020).
+The Oklahoma assessment methodology is found in two documents, including the Use Support Assessment Protocols (USAPs) in Oklahoma Administrative Code, Title 785, Chapter 46, "Implementation of Oklahoma's Water Quality Standards" and the state's CPP (ODEQ, 2012; OWRB, 2020b).
+The EPA concludes the Oklahoma assessment methodology is consistent with the EPA's 1991 Guidance document and with the state of Oklahoma water quality standards.
+(OWRB, 2020a; USEPA, 1991).

-EPA concludes the listing methodology employed in developing the state of Oklahoma 2020 § 303(d) List describes a set of decision criteria that were reasonably applied.
+The EPA concludes the listing methodology employed in developing the State of Oklahoma 2022 § 303(d) List describes a set of decision criteria that were reasonably applied.
 The methodology is not an item for approval under 40 CFR § 130.7(d)(1).
 The methodology is an item specifically mentioned as documentation to support the list in 40 CFR § 130.7(b)(6)(i).
-Although EPA reviewed the Oklahoma listing methodology as part of our review of the listing submission, EPA's approval of the state of Oklahoma 2020 § 303(d) List should not be construed as an approval of the listing methodology.
+Although the EPA reviewed the Oklahoma listing methodology as part of our review of the listing submission, the EPA's approval of the State of Oklahoma 2022 § 303(d) List should not be construed as an approval of the listing methodology.